 7. National Heart and Blood Institute: Study quality assessment tools, 2020 available from: https://www.nhlbi.nih.gov/health-topics/study-quality-assessment-tools

-10. Gandolfini I, Delsante M, Fiaccadori E: Am J Transplant, 2020 [Online ahead of print]
+10. Gandolfini I, Delsante M, Fiaccadori E, COVID-19 in kidney transplant recipients: Am J Transplant, 2020 [Online ahead of print]

 20. World Health Organization (WHO): Report of the WHO-China joint mission on coronavirus disease 2019 (COVID-19), (2020), 2020 available from: https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf